jetbrains-academy/sql-course/Lesson4/task3/task.md

 ```

 The subquery returns a list of identifiers of uninhabited planets, and the outer query tests for each row from `Flight`
-if its `planet_id` value is in the list, which is essentially the same as inner join with filter.
+if its `planet_id` value is in the list, which is in this case equivalent to using inner join with filter

 We might as well write this query using a cross join and filter: